-Vermont Boy
+Vermont Unisex

 Popularity: · Trend: → Stable

-Name Meaning & Origin Pronunciation: ver-MONT /vɛrˈmɒnt/
+Name Meaning & Origin Pronunciation: ver-mont /vɛrˈmɒnt/

-Origin: French; English
+Origin: French; Native American

 Historical & Cultural Background